Tarliza/Learning-Computer-Science/README.md

 * To apply concepts by building small projects.
 * To contribute to open-source projects (when ready!).
 * To prepare thoroughly for university-level Computer Science.
+* To transition into Data Science and AI concepts (like Linear Algebra and simple Classification models) later this year to bridge my current Python skills with my career aspirations.

 ---